De La Salle Green Archers basketball: History

 La Salle won five NCAA basketball titles – 1939, 1947, 1956, 1971, and 1974.
 The Green Archers won the coveted National Seniors Open Championship, a league participated by top commercial and college teams, twice in 1939 and 1949.
+In September 1980, La Salle announced its decision to leave the NCAA in a press conference effective after the then ongoing 1980–81 NCAA Season due to a violent basketball game against their archrivals at the time, the Letran Knights.

-After bolting out of the NCAA in 1981, it participated in various tournaments.
+After bolting out of the NCAA in 1981, the team participated in various tournaments.
 The Green Archers won the 1983 Philippine Amateur Basketball League (PABL) Championship and 1983 National Open title.
 La Salle has won three inter-collegiate titles.
 The school won the 1988 Philippine Intercollegiate Championship.
 This was later reformatted to become the Collegiate Champions League (CCL), which then became the current Philippine Collegiate Championship League (PCCL) with La Salle winning the championship in 2008 and 2013.